Where to go fishing with kids in the East Bay

 7 Places to Go Fishing with Beginners Around Oakland

-Fishing with kids Near Oakland
+Fishing with Kids Near Oakland

 Have you ever wanted to take kids fishing but not known where to go?
 My brother and I have grown up fishing in the East Bay and do houseboat vacations most summers.
 My favorite freshwater places to fish in the East Bay for beginners: Lake Chabot, Lake Temescal, Lafayette Reservoir, and San Pablo Reservoir.